powersync-ja/powersync-web-sdk/demos/powersync-nextjs-demo/README.md

 # PowerSync + Supabase NextJS Demo: Todo List

-## Note: Alpha Release
+## Note: Beta Release

-This package is currently in a alpha release.
+This package is currently in a beta release.

 ## Overview